Fax for Pharmacies: What Pharmacists Still Send by Fax

 Prior authorizations.
 Insurance companies frequently require prior authorization before covering certain medications.
 The pharmacy faxes the PA form to the insurer, and the approval (or denial) often comes back by fax.
 This is one of the highest-volume fax workflows in pharmacy.

 Controlled substance documentation.
 Schedule II through V medications come with extra paperwork.
 Pharmacies fax DEA Form 222 records, state prescription drug monitoring program (PDMP) reports, and other controlled substance documentation to regulatory bodies.
-For controlled substance transmissions, a fax confirmation page provides the timestamped proof of delivery that regulators expect.
+For controlled substance transmissions, a fax confirmation page records the timestamp and current supported carrier outcome.
+It does not prove that a person opened the document.

 Insurance claims and coordination of benefits.
 When electronic claims hit a snag, the backup is often a faxed claim form.
 Coordination of benefits between multiple insurers frequently involves faxed documentation as well.